 "Thanks," he answered softly.

-Both paperback ($8.00) and ebook ($2.49) are available now!
-You can pay securely with any major credit card or bank through the Store.
+Both paperback ($8.00) and ebook ($2.99) are available now!
+You can buy the paperback securely with any major credit card or bank through the Store or get either through Amazon (free with a Kindle and Amazon Prime).